College of Arts and Letters2014-2015

 - You may only take lower-level FRE courses if you have not already taken advanced FRE coursework.
 For example, after you have completed 200-level FRE courses, you may not take FRE courses at the 100 level; after completing a 300-level course, you may not take 100- or 200-level courses.

 In all of our teacher education programs, you are required to complete a student teaching or internship experience.
 In addition, a minimum number of units of practicum is required, which involves supervised field experience with a practicing teacher.

 Before being accepted to student teaching, the following criteria must be met:

 - Admission to the teacher education program

-- NAU GPA must be at least 2.5, with a GPA of 2.5 in all teacher preparation courses, with no grade lower than a "C".
+- NAU GPA must be at least 2.5, with a GPA of 2.5 in all FRE and LAN courses, with no grade lower than a "C" in the major.

 - Complete all plan requirements.

 - All major coursework, with the exception of [EDF 200] must be completed within the six years prior to student teaching.

 - All candidates must demonstrate social and emotional maturity consistent with professional standards of classroom instruction as well as adequate physical health for teaching.